Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Numerical results

 Although the magnetic field has to be a continuum variable in this formula, it is discrete $B=n\times \delta B$ in our calculations and we find that numerical differentiation $\delta \varepsilon/\delta B$ is not so reliable as will be seen in the following.
 Therefore, we mainly focus on the fitting function $\varepsilon_{\rm fit}(B)$ and differentiate it analytically to obtain the magnetic moment $M$.

 In Fig.~\ref{fig:MB}. we show the results obtained from the fitting function $\varepsilon_{\rm fit}(B)$ (solid curves), and also the direct forward differentiation of the calculated discrete data with symbols for a comparison.
 For weak interactions, we clearly see that $M(V=0)$ and $M(V=0.5t)$ are very close each other, and think that the small difference is not so physically relevant as will be revisited later.
-There can be two possible intuitive understandings for the robustness of the orbital magnetization.
-One is associated with the quasi-particle weight $Z$ previously discussed in the spinful Hubbard model at $B=0$, where $Z$ stays $Z\simeq 1$ in a wide range of the Dirac semimetal phase and largely deviates from $Z=1$ only near the QCP~\cite{Otsuka2016}.
-The quasi-particle weight is related to the Fermi velocity renormalization as $v_F\to v_F(V)=Zv_F(0)$, and the orbital magnetization of Dirac electrons is expected to be renormalized roughly as $M(V)/M(0)\propto v_F(V)/v_F(0)=Z$.
-This would imply that $M$ is robust to weak interactions $V\ll V_c$, based on the assumption that $v_F$ in our model is also renormalized in a similar manner to those in the Hubbard model.
-On the other hand, another theoretical study proposed that $v_F$ increases by the interaction $V< V_c$ in the $t$-$V$ model~\cite{Schuler2021}.
-Based on this result, we suppose that the increase of $v_F$ tends to enhance $M$ but at the same time the magnetic catalysis generating fermion mass does to suppress it, and as a result of this cancellation, $M$ remains almost unchanged for small $V$.
-Note that a similar effect is expected in a real Dirac material, where a long-range part of the Coulomb interaction could suppress the diamagnetism via the magnetic catalysis at zero temperature with a partial cancellation by the enhanced Fermi velocity~\cite{Yan2017}, although it is expected to be less important when the short-range interaction is strong enough ~\cite{Herbut2009,Toldin2015,Tang2018,Hesselmann_com2019,Tang_rep2019}.
-As the magnetic field becomes stronger, $|M(V=0.5t)|$ becomes even larger than $|M(V=0)|$ within the present model calculation.
-This behavior is related to the subleading terms in $\varepsilon_{\rm fit}(B)$ and hence it would be a non-universal, model-dependent property.
+The robustness of $M(V)$ for small $V$ is understood as a result of non-trivial cancellations of two opposite effects.
+Firstly, at $B=0$, the Fermi velocity $v_F(V)$ is increased by $V$ according to the recent numerical studies of the $t$-$V$ model~\cite{Schuler2021} and it remains regular even at the critical point according to the scaling analysis~\cite{Igor2009vF}, $v_F\sim (V_c-V)^{\nu(z-1)}$ with the dynamical critical exponent $z=1$.
+In a simple Fermi liquid picture around the non-interacting limit, the orbital magnetization of Dirac fermions is expected to be renormalized roughly as $M(V)/M(0)\propto v_F(V)/v_F(0)$.
+At the same time, however, the magnetic catalysis generating fermion mass $\propto B$ at weak interactions ~\cite{Shovkovy2013book,Miransky2015review,Fukushima2019review, Gusynin1994,Gusynin1996NPB,Tada2020} will suppress the magnetization $M$.
+As a result of the non-trivial cancellation between these two effects, $M$ can remain almost unchanged for small $V$.
+Furthermore, we aruge that the near constant $M(V,B)$ in presence of the weak interaction $V$ is not specific to the present model Eq.~\eqref{eq:H} and it is a general property of Dirac systems whose criticality belongs to the chiral Ising universality class, as will be discussed later based on a scaling analysis.
+This can be compared with the previous results for long-range Coulomb interacting Dirac electrons where the magnetic catalysis is dominant over the Fermi velocity enhancement at zero temperature and consequently the diamagnetism is suppressed~\cite{Yan2017}.
+In addition, suppression of diamagnetism is expected to occur in other correlated Dirac fermions where the Fermi velocities are decreased by the interactions~\cite{Tang2018,Hesselmann_com2019,Tang_rep2019,Lang2019,Unozawa2020}.
+In Fig.~\ref{fig:MB}, as the magnetic field becomes stronger, $|M(V=0.5t)|$ becomes even larger than $|M(V=0)|$ within the present model calculation.
+This behavior is related to the subleading terms in $\varepsilon_{\rm fit}(B)$ and it seems to be a non-universal, model-dependent property at least in Fig.~\ref{fig:MB}.
+This point will also be revisited later.